Mark Webber (racing driver): 2007–2009

-Webber did not re-sign with the team after he was offered less money for a two-year contract.
+Webber did not re-sign with Williams after he was offered less money for a two-year contract.
 Webber became disillusioned with F1 because their press relations would not let competitors speak freely to the press.
 Briatore directed Webber to the Red Bull Racing team; they became interested in the team after they purchased Jaguar in late 2004 and signed world championship-winning technical director Adrian Newey to design the RB3-Renault car.
 His switch from Williams to Red Bull was confirmed in August 2006, replacing Klien and partnering the experienced David Coulthard.
 His move to Red Bull had been surprising as it was formed to promote young drivers and the drinks company.